nerdschoolbergen/build-and-deploy/README.md

  * Download code from repository, fail build if repo could not be reached
  * Download dependencies for code, fail build if not able to retrieve a dependency
  * Build the code, fail build if not able to build
- * Run unit tests, fail build a test fails
+ * Run unit tests, fail build if a test fails

 Other steps are also common, such as static code analysis to validate against code standards, integration tests, scripted GUI tests, etc.